pulumi/foundational-training/module-07-pulumi-esc/exercise-02-aws-secrets-manager.md

     npm i
     ```

-1. Add the environment to the exercise stack.
-Note that because the environment imports the OIDC credentials we used earlier, we do not need to add the OIDC environment separately.
+1. Add the generated ESC environment to the exercise stack.
+Note that because the environment imports the OIDC credentials we used earlier, we do not need to add the OIDC environment separately, e.g..

     ```bash
     cd ..
-    pulumi config env add foundational-training/aws-secrets-h4hUa6
+    pulumi config env add foundational-training/aws-secrets-h4hUa6 # substitute your environment's name
     ```

 1. Check out the code and note how the code has a required secret config value.
 ESC will pull this value automatically from AWS Secrets Manager from the environment you set up earlier: